Preserving Minnesota's Natural Resources & Arts Legacy

 We continue to monitor the Legacy Funds to make sure the money is used for conservation projects as the law was intended.
 And we ensure Legacy Funds are an addition to traditional sources of conservation funding, not a substitute.

 Legacy Amendment funding is broken down into four funds: Arts & Cultural Heritage, Clean Water, Outdoor Heritage, and Parks & Trails.
 Every county and community in the state has benefited from this funding.
-You can find a full list of funded projects on the state’s website.
+See the state's full list of funded projects.

 You are an important part of our mission, and your commitment to financially invest in our work ensures our lakes, land, and way of life will be enjoyed for generations to come.